wavesplatform/waves-fork-detector/README.md

 ## HTTP API Methods

+Full API documentation in the OpenAPI format is available at the `/api/` endpoint with Swagger UI.

 ### `GET` `/api/peers/all`

 The method returns a list of addresses of all known nodes.
 These addresses were received from other nodes during the known node exchange, but a connection to all of them is not guaranteed.